Worship and Study Materials for IWD 2020: Wisdom

 Our faith community involves many wonderful women ministers; we have several types of related curricula, especially the recently revised Cakes for the Queen of Heaven.
 Our members include many secular women leaders.
 At the Vancouver Island Women’s Retreat (2013) attendees were asked to share a meaningful spiritual practice.
 It was a simple and profound session.

 It is time to share more !
 Therefore, we hope that your congregation and fellowship will respond to this invitation.
-Further, we hope that you will share your service ideas with all of us by posting it to the cuuwa web page.
+Further, we hope that you will share your service ideas with all of us by posting it to the CUUWA Facebook page, sending it to the Google group, or sending it by email to be posted here.